Kiranendra/django-demo/README.md

 		# Register your models here.

 		class ProductDisplay(admin.ModelAdmin):
-		# the order of displaying the items can be changed here
+		# The order of displaying the items can be changed here
-		# can also change what items to show and not to show
+		# We can also change what items to show and not to show
 			fields = [
 				"product_title",
 				"product_content",